jeanverster/jeanverster/README.md

 ## Hi!
 My name is Jean Verster 👋

 #### I'm a Full Stack Software developer from Johannesburg, South Africa.
-#### I'm passionate about all things tech, and have been working predominantly with React & React Native over the last few years.
+#### I'm passionate about all things tech, although I have been specializing in React & React Native over the last few years.
 When not writing code, you can find me hacking my way around a golf course 🏌🏼

 <br />